Skyrim07/SKCell/docs/README.md

     </a>
 </div></div></div>

-## Get Started
+## Getting Started
 SKCell is compatible with <b>Unity 2017.x</b> and newer.
 <br>
 <h5><b>Install</b><br></h5>
-To integrate SKCell into your project, simply download a release (unity package).
-The latest version is v0.11.0.
+To integrate SKCell into your project, simply download the latest release (unity package).
+Published releases can be found on the right side of the github repo page.
 Then, import the package into your project resource folder.<br>
 Notice a folder named <b>SKCell</b> will appear under the Assets directory.<br>